Script and Language of Ancient Egypt

 Now the infinite carvings of characters called hieroglyphs, which we see cut into it on every side, have been made known by an ancient authority of primeval wisdom.
 For by engraving many kinds of birds and beasts, even of another world, in order that the memory of their achievements might the more widely reach generations of a subsequent age, they registered the vows of kings, either promised or performed.
 For not as nowadays, when a fixed and easy series of letters expresses whatever the mind of man may conceive, did the ancient Egyptian also write; but individual characters stood for individual nouns and verbs; and sometimes they meant whole phrases.
 (Res gestae XVII.4)

-In 1821, the French scholar Jean-François Champollion noticed that some of the texts thought to be demotic were in fact written in a similar but different script.
-After extensive research he proved that it had to be hieratic, as it was similar to both hieroglyphs and demotic, but distinct from both.
+In 1821, the French scholar Jean-François Champollion noticed that some of the texts thought to be Demotic were in fact written in a similar but different script.
+After extensive research he proved that it had to be hieratic, as it was similar to both hieroglyphs and Demotic, but distinct from both.
 The discovery was a very important step in solving the mystery of hieroglyphs, as hieratic papyri would provide a secondary source for many texts from Egypt.

 Champollion published his Summary of the hieroglyphic system in 1824 providing the key to reading hieroglyphs, and establishing beyond doubt that the hieroglyphs themselves were composed of both phonetic and ideographic elements.
 Over the next few decades scholars verified and improved on Champollion's system, finally revealing the exact nature of the hieroglyphs.
 The next generation of explorers understood and embraced the importance of accurately reproducing the ancient texts.